summu97/DevOps_Interview_Preparation/Kubernetes.md

 ### **A. Using Kubernetes Restart Policies**

 * **Pod restartPolicy**: controls what happens **if a container fails** inside the pod.
+* restartPolicy controls whether containers inside a Pod are restarted when they exit or fail.
   ```yaml
   restartPolicy: Always   # default for Deployments
   restartPolicy: OnFailure